Extrapolation Guarantees for Perturbation Modeling Under the Additive Latent Shift Assumption: Estimation method: Perturbation distribution autoencoder (PDAE)

-\textbf{Full algorithm and extensions.} \looseness-1 Due to space constraints, we present only the core PDAE architecture here; for additional loss components which may help in practice but are not used in our simulations (a reconstruction objective, latent prior, and sparsity regularization), a complete algorithm, and a discussion of goodness of fit testing, see~\cref{app:algorithm}.
+\textbf{Full algorithm and extensions.} Due to space constraints, we present only the core PDAE architecture and learning objective here; optional additional loss components (a reconstruction objective, latent prior, and sparsity regularization) and a complete algorithm are detailed in~\cref{app:algorithm}.